Code-Institute-Submissions/flask_book_review/readme.md

 ### Features left to implement

+* I want to learn more about added security features for the backend and different types of validation that can be used in this context.
 * I would like to experiment with Javascript to see how it can further be used to enhance the usability of a website.
 * Develop username capabilities.
 * Allow users to comment on books, and leave their own reviews.
 * Experiment with other ways users can add images in order to make it easier, and not having to rely on the correct image url being uploaded.
 * I would like to experiment with AJAX, such as applying functions without having the page reload.
+* Develop a method to store images locally, therefore gaining control.

 ## Methods used